Water bursts from ground on Froude St after blown main

-Froude St residents were caught off guard this morning when an underground water pipe burst, shooting water metres into the air.
+Rotorua residents were treated to a spectacular but unexpected water feature when an underground pipe burst, shooting water metres into the air.

-Rotorua Lakes Council was called about the burst pipe at 11.15am and Infracore contractors had it fixed by 12.30pm.
+Rotorua Lakes Council was called about the burst pipe on Froude St at 11.15am on Sunday and Infracore contractors had it fixed by 12.30pm.

 Water utilities serviceman Paora Taiepa told the Rotorua Daily Post a fitting had blown off because of wear and tear, which he said could have been caused by sulphur or something in the ground.